How to cite this paper

 To evaluate the usefulness of this work, researchers on the SAWS project are currently

-encoding RDF information into existing TEI versions of manuscripts they are interested in.
+encoding RDF information into existing TEI versions of manuscripts they are interested

-Having discussed what research questions they would like to explore, a demonstration of the
+Having discussed what research questions they would like to explore, a demonstration

-TEI publications and the enhancements possible with the RDF information occurred in a workshop
+TEI publications and the enhancements possible with the RDF information occurred in

 in June 2012.
 This highlighted several positive benefits, in particular increasing motivation of

-actually seeing how the manuscripts could be navigated in this format, both through exploring
+actually seeing how the manuscripts could be navigated in this format, both through

-the TEI digital edition and through seeing the tangible benefits of a semantically enhanced
+the TEI digital edition and through seeing the tangible benefits of a semantically

 The demo also prompted useful constructive feedback, leading to further relation types